-A further 930 samples have been collected during the quarter bringing the total number of auger soil samples to 1,258.
-Most of the samples were collected from the waste dump areas as part of a pre-cursor for sterilisation drilling.
-A northerly-trending anomaly was located near the eastern boundary of the proposed eastern waste dump and near the eastern rim of the proposed pit (Figure 4).
-Regional auger soil sampling continued along strike to the north from Segilola.
+A further 3,201 samples have been collected during the quarter bringing the total number of auger soil samples to 4,800.
+Most of these samples were collected from the areas to the east and north of the proposed open pit (Figure 4).